More Than Just Guide Dogs: The Invisible Work of Service Animals

 The operative word is trained.
 Just the dog's presence is not enough to make it a service dog.
 However, the dog is a service animal if it has been trained to perform a task related to a person's disability.

-Legally, this is the difference between the two types of animals.
-Service dog and an Emotional Support Animal.
+Legally, this trained action is what separates a Service Dog from an Emotional Support Animal (ESA).
 ESAs bring comfort through presence and are protected under the Fair Housing Act.
 Service Dogs perform trained actions.
 The task is everything.

 Here are 15 tasks most people have never heard of.